jimbodonahue/jimbodonahue.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Economics, University of Tennessee, 2009
-* M.S. in Jekyll, GitHub University, 2014
+* M.A. in International and European Studies, CIFE, 2017
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.Sc. in Ecnomics, Univerität Hamburg, 2020

 Work experience
 ======